How Sen. Orrin Hatch Shaped America's Health Care In Controversial Ways

 "These pay-for-delay deals effectively hinged on a part of the Hatch-Waxman Act," Greene says.

 Hatch also worked closely with the dietary supplement industry.
-The multibillion-dollar industry specializing in vitamins, minerals, herbs and other "natural" health products, is concentrated in his home state of Utah.
-In the early 90s there was disagreement about whether supplements should be regulated like foods or more strictly like drugs.
+The multibillion-dollar industry specializing in vitamins, minerals, herbs and other "natural" health products is concentrated in his home state of Utah.
+In the early 1990s there was disagreement about whether supplements should be regulated like foods or more strictly like drugs.

 "There was really no place for these natural health products," says Loren Israelsen, president of the United Natural Products Alliance and a Hatch staffer in the late 1970s.